AyaniKhalilah/Codepath-ios-prework/README.md

 **Tip-Equipped** is a tip calculator application for iOS.

-Submitted by: **Ayani Bilal**
+Submitted by: **Ayani 💜**

-Time spent: **2** hours spent in total
+Time spent: **2.5** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [X] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented: